CLRX/CLRX-mirror/doc/GcnIsa.md

 The GPU architectures differs significantly from CPU architectures.
 Main pressure in the GPU architectures is the parallelism and an efficient hiding memory latencies.
-The most CPU architectures provides an unified memory access approach.
+The most CPU architectures provide an unified memory access approach.
 By contrast, the most GPU's have few different resource types for which access is different.
 Hence, few instruction's kinds: scalar, vector, main memory access instructions.